 Humans should own editorial strategy, brand voice, fact-checking, original insights, and final quality review.
 These are the elements that create E-E-A-T signals, build audience trust, and differentiate your content from the flood of AI-generated material.

-For Minneapolis businesses specifically, local expertise is a competitive advantage that AI can’t replicate.
-Knowing that a North Loop audience responds differently than a Minnetonka audience, or understanding seasonal patterns in Twin Cities consumer behavior, that’s human knowledge.
+For Minneapolis businesses specifically, local expertise is a competitive advantage AI can’t replicate.
+Knowing that a North Loop audience responds differently than a Minnetonka audience, or understanding seasonal patterns in Twin Cities consumer behavior (the State Fair lull in late August, the post-Thanksgiving B2B procurement freeze), that’s human knowledge no model has been trained on.

 Original Data

-We’ve observed that businesses who define clear “AI zones” and “human zones” in their content workflow produce higher-quality content 30-40% faster than those who use AI ad hoc without guidelines.
+We’ve observed that local businesses who define clear “AI zones” and “human zones” in their content workflow produce higher-quality content 30 to 40% faster than those who use AI ad hoc without guidelines.

 Close the Measurement Gap